 When homes are fumigated for termites, exterminators usually place a large tent or tarp over the home.
 This tent seals off the home so that insect killing gases can then be pumped into the tented area, killing any termites inside.
 Of course, they can also damage or kill any houseplants inside, so removing these plants prior to tenting is important.

-Homes usually remain tented for 2-3 days before it is removed and these light insecticidal gases float off into the air.
+Homes usually remain tented for two to three days before it is removed, and these light insecticidal gases float off into the air.
 Air quality tests will be performed inside the home and then you will be cleared to return, as can your plants.